Show Filters

 Typical Business Case Metrics

-Business cases typically have several financial metrics which are used for comparison to other cases or internal projects, as well as performance “take-aways” for the business.
-We focus primarily on internal rate of return and payback period in this summary, as comparing net present value across organizations can be more challenging.
+Shared services business cases typically have several financial metrics that are used for comparison to other cases or internal projects, as well as performance “takeaways” for the business.
+We focus primarily on the internal rate of return and payback period in this summary, as comparing net present value across organizations can be more challenging.

 Overall Results

 Across shared services business cases, we find that the median internal rate of return (IRR) is 39%, and the median payback period is three and a half years.
-Our data indicates that companies in the top quartile are able to achieve higher returns of 109% or more and pay off investments in 23 months or less.
+Our data indicate that companies in the top quartile achieve returns of 109% or more and pay off investments in 23 months or less.
 However, even the bottom quartile results show positive outcomes for the business.

-We conducted further analysis by industry and discovered that the industries showing the most potential for cost reduction with a shared services model include the public sector (government, non-profit, education), manufacturing, retail, and energy.
+We conducted further analysis by industry and discovered that the industries showing the most potential for shared services cost savings with a shared services model include the public sector (government, non-profit, education), manufacturing, retail, and energy.
 Business cases developed for clients in these industries resulted in higher average annual savings per employee served with a shared services model.
 In the energy and utilities sector, the average percentage of labor costs saved relative to full-time equivalent (FTE) reduction is much lower.
-When looking at FTE reductions, the life sciences and pharmaceutical industry also shows vast potential.
+When considering FTE reductions, the life sciences and pharmaceutical industries also show significant potential.

 Recent examples of business cases represent data-driven projections before launching shared services, illustrating the scale of savings clients target as they build the case for change: